microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 It is important to work with the event stakeholder to decide how attendees will access Azure.
 Some organizations may provide individuals with their own subscriptions.
 Other organizations may provide access to a shared subscription created specifically for attendees to use during the hack event.

 If the organization provides the attendees with access to an Azure subscription, it is a good practice to share what the predicted cost of Azure resources used during the hack will be.
-No one wants a surprise bill at the end!
+No one wants a surprise bill at the end.

 If the organization is not providing access to an Azure subscription for the hack, attendees will need to provide there own.